 Alder material will not hold up to teen or children, as well as most wooden categories.
 Teeth are common on alder cabinet kits that are slammed too difficult.
 A good seal and finish can add durability to the alder.
 Most knotty alder cabinets have at least one alder plywood in their construction.
 The innate sweetness of alder relates to the durability of plywood.
 Alder plywood is made with very thin veneer sheets.
 This type of veneer is almost like paper.
 Extreme care must be taken to avoid sanding a hole in the veneer if you are building or repairing a cabinet of alder; it is one of the most common problems faced by the average woodworker.

 15 Photos Gallery of: Problems Using Knotty Alder Cabinets

 Usually wardrobe makers use yard screws, or screws with fewer wires when making with alder to solve the problem.
 Nails can pull loose without length or proper buying.
 Glue nails are recommended when building cabinets with alder.
 The exception to the guide is the knotty cabinet, which has a plethora of knots, swirls and color combination that give the knotty alder cabinets a rustic style.
 Gnarled alder cabinets are attractive, but later problems with exposed knots can be problematic.
 Alder can change color in the sun.
-Also known as “shadow effect”, alder reacts to direct sunlight.knotty alder cabinets
+Also known as “shadow effect”, alder reacts to direct sunlight.how to finish knotty alder cabinets, knotty alder cabinets